openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_tsn.rst

     1. Setup Contrail TSN HA.
     2. Launch few instances.
     3. Add ips and macs of instances to TOR interface via Contrail UI.
-    4. Check that assosiated instance ports is displayed in the local unicast table on TOR switch.
+    4. Check that associated instance ports is displayed in the local unicast table on TOR switch.
        Run command 'ovs-vsctl show'.

 Expected results
 ################

 Cluster should be deployed and OSTF test cases should be passed.
-All assosiated instance ports is displayd in the local unicast table on TOR switch.
+All associated instance ports is displayed in the local unicast table on TOR switch.

 Contrail TSN add TSN